 The purpose of the IRS Standard Mileage Rate is not to impose a rate of payment by employer to employee, but to give the employee a guide for his or her deduction at tax time.

-The rate offers compensation to the employee either through payment by the employer or in the form of a deduction for business related mileage on a personal vehicle.
+The rate offers compensation to the employee either through payment by the employer or as a deduction for business related mileage on a personal vehicle.

 Technically, an employer can pay any mileage rate he sees fit (except in California), whether that be over or under the IRS standard.
 But if he doesn’t meet the IRS standard, the employee can deduct that amount on her taxes.